-- (1) Following due-process, the District may, upon orders from the judge of the courts, seal wells that are prohibited from withdrawing groundwater within the District by the District rules to ensure that a well is not operated in violation of the District rules.
-A well may be sealed when: - (A)No application has been granted for a permit to drill a new water well which is not excluded or exempted from obtaining a permit; or - (B) No application has been granted for a permit to withdraw groundwater from an existing well that is not exempted from the requirement that a permit be obtained in order to lawfully withdraw groundwater; or - (C) The Board has denied, canceled, or revoked a drilling permit or a permit. - (2) The well may be sealed by physical means, and tagged to indicate that the well has been sealed by the District.
-Other appropriate action may be taken as necessary to preclude operation of the well or to identify unauthorized operation of the well. - (3) Tampering with, altering, damaging, or removing the seal of a sealed well, or in any other way violating the integrity of the seal, or pumping of groundwater from a well that has been sealed constitutes a violation of these rules and subjects the person performing that action, as well as any well owner or primary operator who authorizes or allows that action, to such penalties as provided by the District rules.
+- (a) Following due-process, the District may, upon orders from the judge of the courts, seal wells that are prohibited from withdrawing groundwater within the District by the District Rules to ensure that a well is not operated in violation of the District Rules.
+A well may be sealed when: - (1) no application has been granted for a permit to drill a new water well which is not excluded or exempted from obtaining a permit; or - (2) no application has been granted for a permit to withdraw groundwater from an existing well that is not exempted from the requirement that a permit be obtained in order to lawfully withdraw groundwater; or - (3) the Board has denied, canceled, or revoked a drilling permit or a permit. - (b) The well may be sealed by physical means, and tagged to indicate that the well has been sealed by the District.
+Other appropriate action may be taken as necessary to preclude operation of the well or to identify unauthorized operation of the well. - (c) Tampering with, altering, damaging, or removing the seal of a sealed well, or in any other way violating the integrity of the seal, or pumping of groundwater from a well that has been sealed constitutes a violation of these Rules and subjects the person performing that action, as well as any well owner or primary operator who authorizes or allows that action, to such penalties as provided by the District Rules.

-14.6 Civil Penalties
+RULE 14.6 CIVIL PENALTIES

-- (1) The District may enforce Chapter 36, Texas Water Code, and its rules by injunction, mandatory injunction, or other appropriate remedy in a court of competent jurisdiction. - (2) The Board by rule may set reasonable civil penalties for breach of any Rule of the District not to exceed \$10,000 per day, per violation.
-Each day of a continuing violation constitutes a separate violation.
-All civil penalties recovered by the District shall be paid to the Gateway Groundwater Conservation District.
+- (a) The District may enforce Chapter 36 of the Texas Water Code and its Rules by injunction, mandatory injunction, or other appropriate remedy in a court of competent jurisdiction. - (b) The Board by rule may set reasonable civil penalties for breach of any Rule of the District not to exceed \$10,000 per day per violation, and each day of a continuing violation constitutes a separate violation.
+All civil penalties recovered by the District shall be paid to the Gateway County Groundwater Conservation District. - (c) Initial Penalties The Board may assess the following initial minimum penalties for the listed Rule violations.

-(3) Initial Penalties:

-The Board may assess the following initial minimum penalties for the listed Rule violations.
 The Board may set reasonable penalties for other Rule violations that are not listed.
 The District will work with the violator to ensure that compliance is reached.
 The penalty table is as below:

-Violation Initial Minimum Penalty per day Failure to Register or Permit a Well under District Rules \$50 Failure to comply with Spacing Requirements of Rule 6.1 for new wells drilled after December 16, 2021, without an exception granted by the Board \$1 Failure to comply with registration or permit terms \$1 Failure to file documentation or well log with the District within the required time period. \$1 Falsification of records or permit applications \$1 Use of groundwater that constitutes waste \$1 Failure to properly plug or cover an abandoned well \$1 Failure to install a meter on a permitted well when required by District Rules for an exception to Rule 6.1 or for transport permits \$20 Failure to submit to the District a pumpage and/or transported production report when required by District Rules for an exception to Rule 6.1 or for transport permits \$50
+Violation Initial Minimum Penalty Failure to Register or Permit a Well under District Rules Failure to comply with Spacing Requirements of Rule 6.1 for new wells drilled after December 16, 2021, without an exception granted by the Board

+Failure to comply with registration or permit terms Failure to file documentation or well log with the District within the required time period.
+Falsification of records or permit applications Use of groundwater that constitutes waste Failure to properly plug or cover an abandoned well Failure to install a meter on a permitted well when required by District Rules for an exception to Rule 6.1 or for transport permits Failure to submit to the District a pumpage and/or transported production report when required by District Rules for an exception to Rule 6.1 or for transport permits Put the penalty in 14.7 below here will owe a penalty of \$1 per acre (or acre foot pumped?
+Would work except if the meter is broken?).
+Every year the report is not submitted the penalty will double. (ie \$2 the 2 nd year, \$4 the 3 rd year) Or a dollar amount per day late??